 Your dentist will assess which level is best for you, based on the nature of your procedure and your level of comfort.

 If you associate sedation dentistry with people who are terrified of going to the dentist, think again.
 This service is actually a great choice for most dental patients, regardless of your level of fear.
-Because it relaxes both your body and mind, it can be useful for patients who have a strong gag reflex, a restless tongue, or trouble sitting for longer procedures.
+It relaxes both your body and mind.
+Thus can be useful for patients who have a strong gag reflex, a restless tongue, or trouble sitting for longer procedures.

-Unlike general anesthesia, sedation dentistry can be used conveniently for nearly any dental procedure — from something as major as a complicated extraction to something as minor as a simple tooth cleaning.
-It can be useful if you have a low pain threshold, and is even acceptable for use with children who may tend to fidget during a cleaning or procedure.
+Unlike general anesthesia, sedation dentistry can be convenient for nearly any dental procedure.
+One can use this procedure from something as major as a complex extraction to something as minor as a simple tooth cleaning.
+It can be useful if you have a low pain threshold.
+It’s even acceptable for use with children who may tend to fidget during a cleaning or procedure.

 Does going to the dentist have you paralyzed with fear?
 Sedation may be just the thing to allow you to sit comfortably through a checkup and cleaning.
-If you think you may be interested in having a checkup under sedation, give Dental Specialty Associates a call at 602-795-5995 to schedule an appointment.
+If you think you may have interest in a checkup under sedation, give Dental Specialty Associates a call at 602-795-5995 to schedule an appointment.